zksecurity/stwo-book/src/how-it-works/circle-fri/overview.md

 > **Why check proximity to a polynomial?**
 >
 > The prover sends evaluations of a function to the verifier.
 However, the verifier does not know if this function is a polynomial, or if it satisfies a pre-specified degree bound.
 FRI allows the verifier to check that the evaluations sent by the prover are indeed "close" to some polynomial of bounded degree.
-Here, the verifier only checks for proximity; that is, the verifier accepts even if the evaluations sent by the prover are "close enough" to those of a polynomial of bounded degree, they need not be exactly equal.
+Here, the verifier only checks for proximity; that is, the verifier accepts even if the evaluations sent by the prover are "close enough" to those of a polynomial of bounded degree.
+Thus, the evaluations sent by the prover need not be exactly equal to evaluations of some polynomial of bounded degree.

 In Stwo, we can represent the trace over multiple tables, with each trace table defined for a domain of different size.
 Thus, we are interested in circle FRI for the multi-table setting.
 We will now see an adaptation of circle FRI for the multi-table setting using an example.
 Consider three functions: $h_{0}$ defined over the domain $H_0$, $h_{1}$ defined over the domain $H_1$, and $h_{2}$ defined over the domain $H_2$:
 $$